rakshithskumar88/blackbox_ai_nix/README.md

 # Verify GTK packages are available
 python -c "import gi" || echo "Error: GTK packages not found in PYTHONPATH"

-# If the above command shows an error, add system Python packages to PYTHONPATH:
+# If the above command shows an error, add NixOS Python packages to PYTHONPATH:
+# Replace python3.10 with your Python version if different
-export PYTHONPATH="/usr/lib/python3/dist-packages:${PYTHONPATH}"
+export PYTHONPATH="/run/current-system/sw/lib/python3.10/site-packages:${PYTHONPATH}"
 ```

 4. Install the package: